-- Midwife to mother: Midwives reported that, in learning to trust mothers they were then able to relax more.
+• Midwife to Mother Midwives reported that, in learning to trust mothers they were then able to relax more.
 Trusting that women could and would call if they had a problem, and trusting women to be able to give birth normally were important features of the equality of relationship formed.
-The midwives also learnt to trust themselves and that good care did not necessitate constant action (Menzies, 1970; Benner, 1984).
+The midwives also learnt to trust themselves and that good care did not necessitate constant action (Menzies 1970; Benner 1984, et al 1996).
 They reported that on occasions their greatest action was in deciding when not to act, particularly during labour, but remain quietly aside and 'allowing' the mother to continue as she wanted.
 This form of action through 'inaction' was considered extremely difficult at first, reflecting the original philosophy of 'management' of labour where some form of intervention was the norm.
-However the midwives learnt to trust the value of their 'being' rather than 'doing', their 'presencing' (Benner, 1984; Fleming, 1998) as an important constituent of good midwifery care. - Mother to midwife: Midwives expressed surprise at the time it took women to disclose personal issues such as previous abuse.
+However the midwives learnt to trust the value of their 'being'

+rather than 'doing', their 'presencing' (Fleming 1998; Benner 1984, et al 1996) as an important constituent of good midwifery care.

+- Mother to Midwife Midwives expressed surprise at the time it took women to disclose personal issues such as previous abuse.
 This suggested that trust was not an inevitable part of the relationship, however close it appeared to be, but needed to be worked at.
-As women knew their midwife better they revealed more about themselves, and so empowered the midwives to provide more appropriate care. - Midwife to midwife: Trust in each other proved an important feature of the partnership and group practice.
+As women knew their midwife better they revealed more about themselves, and so empowered the midwives to provide more appropriate care. - Midwife to Midwife Trust in each other proved an important feature of the partnership and group practice.
 Knowing their partner worked in a comparable way, and that when not present appropriate care would be given to their women, enabled the midwives to relax when not 'available'.
 Problems occurred if the partnership worked in very different ways or when relationships broke down within the partnerships or group.